cobya/413FinalProject/documentation/Activity Endpoint/README.md

     2. error: string containing error details. exists only if success is false.
     3. submittedData: Array containing all submitted data entries in JSON for the specified device only.

-### /uvfitdata/submit/ POST
+### /update/:deviceId/:activityId/ PUT

-To POST new UV Fit Data,
+To update an activity's type,
 1. "Content-type" header should be set to "application/json"
+2. :deviceId in the GET address should be the Photon's device ID you are interested in the data for.
+3. :activityId in the GET address should be the activity ID you are interested in the data for.
-2. A JSON object in the body should be passed containing the following parameters:
+4. A JSON object in the body should be passed containing the following parameters:
-    1. deviceId: string
+    1. activityType: string
-    2. apiKey: string
-    3. gpsX: number
-    4. gpsY: number
-    5. measuredSpeed: number
-    6. measuredUV: number
-    7. OPTIONAL timeStamp
-3. Expected return is a JSON object with the following parameters:
+5. Expected return is a JSON object with the following parameters:
     1. success: boolean
     2. error: string containing error details. exists only if success is false.
     3. message: string containing outcome.

+### /activity/update/:deviceId/ PUT

+### /activity/delete/:deviceId/ DELETE